Nima-Khodabandelou/Notes/README.md

 Core concepts of Java SE
 ##
-SOLID Principles (not specific to Java)
+- SOLID Principles (not specific to Java)

-Single Responsibility for Each class <-> Just one reason needed to change that class.
+	1- Single Responsibility for Each class <-> Just one reason needed to change that class.

-	Advantages
+		Advantages:

 			Testing –> fewer test cases for each class.
 			Lower coupling –> fewer dependencies.
 			Smaller and well-organized classes

 	2- Class shoud be Opened for Extension and Closed for Modification.

-Otherwise, modifying the existing code -> potential new bugs.
+	   Otherwise -> modifying the existing code -> potential new bugs.

 	   If fixing bugs -> extend the class

 	3- Liskov Substitution: if class A is a subtype of class B, one should be able to replace B with A